bravian1/govalve/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Note: This file does not exist yet, but it's good practice to mention it).